oasis-tcs/tosca-specs/2_0/TOSCA-v2.0.md

 > “Service Definition” is a more practical term.

 A TOSCA Service is
-specified by a TOSCA Service
+specified by a TOSCA Service Template.

 >
 > author="Chris Lauwers" date="2022-12-05T18:44:00Z"